nats-io/spring-nats/README.md

 * [listener-sample](./nats-samples/listener-sample) uses the binder to listen to a single subject and print messages it receives.
 The configuration in application.yml specifies a single subject `dataIn`.

-* [multi-binder-sample](./nats-samples/multi-binder-sample) creates a source and sink.
+* [multi-binding-sample](./nats-samples/multi-binding-sample) creates a processor.
 The example listens to the subject `dataIn` and sends to the subject `dataOut`.
 If the message contains a UTF-8 string, it is converted to all CAPS before being sent.

 * [polling-sample](./nats-samples/polling-sample) is similar to the listener sample, but uses polling.

 * [source-sample](./nats-samples/source-sample) generates messages on a timer and sends them to a NATS endpoint.
 In order to leverage this pattern you need to create a named source.
 See the `application.yml` for details.

+* [queue-sample](./nats-samples/queue-sample) listens on a subject and queue group, run multiple copies of the sample to see how messages are load balanced.

+* [multi-connect-sample](./nats-samples/multi-connect-sample) copy of the multi-binding-sample that uses 2 nats connections. **This sample is not working, something is broken with multi-binder support**

 You can exercise the samples using the `nats-sub` and `nats-pub` executables for the client library.
 For example, to try out the listener: